VictorMwachi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #ls- lists all files and directories in the current directory
 #cd- returns user to the home directory
 #ls -l  -lists current directory in long format
-#ls -l -a     -lists all files including with dots
+#ls -l -a     -lists all files including with dots in long formart